zhmcclient/zhmc-ansible-modules/README.rst

 .. limitations under the License.
 ..

-zhmc_ansible_modules - Ansible modules for the z Systems HMC Web Services API
+zhmc-ansible-modules - Ansible modules for the z Systems HMC Web Services API
 =============================================================================